 The table below shows the specifications/profiles that vary for each of the DAF queries.

-* PDQm will be adopted as it gets published and matures.
-This is mostly included here for completeness and there are no specific PDQm transactions required to be implemented by DAF actors.
+* PDQm has been adopted and the transactions have been included in the document.

 DAF Implementation Guidance – SOAP Query Stack

 This section explains the SOAP Query Stack in detail and provides necessary implementation guidance for implementers.